murilo-simoes/CountryInfoApp/README.md

 # Country Info App

-To run this project you have to have installed Node in you local computer.
+To run this project you need to have installed Node in you local computer.

 ## Tecnologies